 Best Places to Visit In Kuala Lumpur In One Day

-Kuala Lumpur is one of the most visited cities in Asia.
+KL is one of the most multicultural cities in Asia and these are the best places to visit in Kuala Lumpur in one day to experience its magic.
 If you’re not sure where to go & you only have 24 hours on your first visit then check out our First-timers’ guide to Kuala Lumpur.

 The Malaysian capital is full of surprises.
 During your few days there, you are going to experience a little bit of the future, present, and past.
 People are as much open to the new as strictly keeping the traditional ways.
 Walking in the Sentral (That’s how KL people spell it.), you meet smiling people from all around the world.

 We highly recommend to book in advance, to avoid inconvenience.
 We booked with TAXI EXORA they will take you on a meter for around 110 MYR ($25), which is only 30 MYR more than taking the train for two.
 A reliable company, our flight was 1,5 hrs late and waited for us.
 Also, they’re always on time.

 There are bus services for 10 MYR ($2) but when inquired where the bus drops off in the city, no one replied to our emails.
 But you can just hop on a public bus when you arrive at the airport if you’re tight on budget.

 Let’s see the 7 most important things you have to do when visiting Kuala Lumpur for the first time!

 Since it’s fast and cheap to get around in the city – both by taxi or public transport – it should be manageable without a problem to visit all the 7 places even if you only have 24 hours in Kuala Lumpur.